Skip to content

 Every resource in Effortless is created with a define* function.
 Each call declares what you need — the framework handles the infrastructure.

 Resource-only definitions are useful when you need the infrastructure but handle it from elsewhere.
-For example, a defineTable without stream callbacks creates a DynamoDB table, a defineBucket without event callbacks creates an S3 bucket, and a defineMailer creates an SES email identity — all referenceable via deps:
+A defineTable without stream callbacks creates a DynamoDB table, a defineBucket without event callbacks creates an S3 bucket, and a defineMailer creates an SES email identity — all referenceable via deps:

 // Just a table — no Lambda, no stream